cristinaponcela/cristinaponcela.github.io/_posts/2024-11-25-My First App: Why Flutter and Firebase Make Great MVPs.md

 So if you're a coding beginner, or a startup looking to produce a working MVP fast to get your company off the ground, I would definitely recommend Flutter and Firebase.
 It requires little coding experience, and a lot less time to produce a working product, and so it is ideal for a low budget startup.

 For example, Firebase is great because you don't need a backend developer to design a schema for your database.
 Just by adding a path, the corresponding data will be either added if the path already exists or create the path and add the data there if not.
-Of course, this can give many errors and headaches if you're not careful, especially as it is NoSQL, but deleting data is also very easy from the Firebase console's intuitive UI.
+Of course, this can give many errors and headaches if you're not careful, especially as it is NoSQL (note they also now offer an [SQL alternative](https://firebase.blog/posts/2024/05/introducing-firebase-data-connect)).
+Thankfully though, deleting data is also very easy from the Firebase console's intuitive UI.
 And before launching, where you don't even have to migrate existing data upon changes, it makes development extremely fast and efficient.

 This is how you would add something to Firebase storage: